devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ## Application Discovery Service

 - The AWS Application Discovery Service simply helps you to plan migration projects by gathering information about your on-premises data centers, but is not a migration service.
 All discovered data are stored in your AWS Migration Hub.
+- Application Discovery Service offers two ways of performing discovery and collecting data about your on-premises servers:
+  - Agentless discovery can be performed by deploying the AWS Agentless Discovery Connector (OVA file) through your VMware Center.
+  - Agent-based discovery can be performed by deploying the AWS Application Discovery Agent on each of your VMs and physical servers.

+## AWS Migration Hub

+- AWS Migration Hub (Migration Hub) provides a single place to discover your existing servers, plan migrations, and track the status of each application migration.
+The Migration Hub provides visibility into your application portfolio and streamlines planning and tracking.
+You can visualize the connections and the status of the servers and databases that make up each of the applications you are migrating, regardless of which migration tool you are using.
+Migration Hub gives you the choice to start migrating right away and group servers while migration is underway or to first discover servers and then group them into applications.
+- Offers data exploration features integrated with Amazon Athena.
+Enabling Data exploration in AWS Migration Hub allows data from on-premises servers to be automatically stored in an Amazon S3 bucket at regular intervals, making it readily available for analysis.
+- Use the `put-resource-attributes` CLI command to send the collected data to AWS Migration Hub.

 ## AWS Cloud Adoption Readiness Tool (CART)